 7. Cuisinart Kitchen Appliances

-According to Walter Isaacson, “One weekend Jobs went to Macy’s in Palo Alto and again spent time studying appliances, especially the Cuisinart.
-He came bounding into the Mac office that Monday, asked the design team to go buy one, and made a raft of new suggestions based on its lines, curves, and bevels.”.
+According to Walter Isaacson, one weekend Jobs went to Macy's in Palo Alto and spent time studying appliances, especially the Cuisinart.
+He came into the Mac office the following Monday, asked the design team to buy one, and made a raft of suggestions based on its lines, curves, and bevels.

-The Apple II was supposed to include a Plexiglas hood and a roll-top door, but after Jobs’ trip to Macy’s he revised it to be cased in molded plastic and set the standards for the next 20 years of Apple design.
+The Apple II was supposed to include a Plexiglas hood and a roll-top door.
+After Jobs' trip to Macy's, he pushed toward molded plastic instead.
+That helped set the standard for the next era of Apple design: approachable, unified, and closer to a well-designed household object than a hobbyist machine.

 8. "1.
 Insert quarter.
 2. Avoid Klingons."

-After returning from India, Jobs had a short stay designing video games with Apple I designer Steve Wozniak at Atari.
-The only instructions for Atari’s Star Trek game were “1.
+After returning from India, Jobs had a short stay designing video games at Atari.
+The only instructions for Atari's Star Trek game were: "1.
 Insert quarter.
-2. Avoid Klingons”.
-These instructions were easily understandable by anyone and emphasized how wrong it was of the tech community to take an attitude of ‘if you don’t get it, it’s your own fault’.
+2. Avoid Klingons."
+Anyone could understand them.

 9. Polaroid & Edwin H. Land